NCBI-Hackathons/PrecisionMedicineToolkit/README.md

   **-o outDir**    Specify the directory for output - default is /home/ubuntu/PrecisionMedicineToolkit/output/json.

-  This script runs a combination of bash and Python scripts to produce ResearchStudy JSON files for GWAS results in the output directory.
+  This bash script takes an into file which is a FHIR compliant JSON.
+The script is a wrapper that runs a combination of bash and Python scripts to produce
+  ResearchStudy JSON files for GWAS results in the output directory.

+  The underlying tools it runs:
+  	** json2vcf.py --> Python script to convert JSON to VCF file ** snpeff_wrapper.sh --> Bash script that uses VCF to search using snpeff
+	** runAnnovar.sh --> Bash script that uses VCF to search using Annovar ** vcf_gwas.py --> Python script that uses VCF to search using GWAS ** gwas2json.py --> Python script that converts GWAS output to JSON

 ## Example Input File